The 20 Best Acromesomelic Dysplasia Doctors Near Me in Ohio, US

 English

-Sharat Chandra is a Pediatric Hematologist Oncology provider in Cincinnati, Ohio.
+Sharat Chandra is a Hematologist and an Oncologist practicing medicine in Cincinnati, Ohio.
 Dr. Chandra is rated as an Experienced provider by MediFind in the treatment of Acromesomelic Dysplasia.
-His top areas of expertise are Virus Associated Hemophagocytic Syndrome, Hemophagocytic Lymphohistiocytosis, Wiskott-Aldrich Syndrome, and X-Linked Severe Combined Immunodeficiency.
+He is also highly rated in 35 other conditions, according to our data.
+His clinical expertise encompasses Severe Combined Immunodeficiency (SCID), Hemophagocytic Lymphohistiocytosis, Cartilage-Hair Hypoplasia, X-Linked Severe Combined Immunodeficiency, and Bone Marrow Transplant.

 Experienced in Acromesomelic Dysplasia